 Ally Durlester, West Coast and Midwest Development Director (she/her/hers), will build long-lasting relationships with major individual funders and stakeholders and focus on ongoing donor engagement in large West Coast and Midwest cities.
 She is a seasoned and passionate advancement services and fundraising consultant and professional with more than 15 years of experience in the independent private school sector.
 She progressed from six years of award-winning work as an assistant admissions director of a private Los Angeles art school with campuses nationwide to over a decade of experience as the director of annual giving and alumni relations in a variety of private schools including her alma mater, Milken Community Schools ’05, Mirman School, Brentwood School, and Phillips Academy Andover.
 Growing up in the Jewish community in Los Angeles at Stephen S. Wise Temple, it is an understatement to say that she is excited to come back to her roots and do her part to make a difference in the lives of Jewish youth and their families.
 In her free time, Ally enjoys running, hiking, dancing, yoga, meditating, and snowboarding.

 Sarah Fox (she/her/hers) is the Director of Partnership & Program Operations who keeps Moving Traditions moving forward by managing the operations of the Program & Partnership Team in our work with Jewish youth, families, and communities.
 She oversees the departmental budget, project manages all major team projects, and ensures that the team systems are operating smoothly.
 With this broad skillset, she is affectionately known as MacGyver (skills she honed growing up in Saskatchewan).
 At the age of six, Sarah tapped Pierre Trudeau on the back, insisting that he shake her hand.
 That handshake with a leader must have influenced her life of leadership: starting with youth groups, a Hillel, then synagogues, and now to her current role at Moving Traditions.
-Sarah is a certified Youth Mental Health First Aid provider, a certified Disciplined Agile Scrum Master, and an aspiring member of the DAR.
-She holds a BA, Honours in Religious Studies (minor in Music) from the University of Saskatchewan.
+Sarah is a certified Youth Mental Health First Aid provider, and a certified Disciplined Agile Scrum Master.
+She holds a BA, Honours in Religious Studies with a minor in Music from the University of Saskatchewan.
 Sarah’s wide-ranging interests are: playing board games with her family, crocheting, reading, singing, chanting Torah, and dreaming of Canadian chocolate.

 Stephanie Freedman, Director of Organizational Development & Culture (she/her/hers), is responsible for cultivating the staff experience and facilitating organizational success by aligning structural, cultural and strategic realities of work.
 She is also a trained project manager and serves as a member of the Project Management Office.
 Stephanie believes that a strong and inclusive culture which demonstrates our organizational values is key to employee success and engagement.
 Prior to Moving Traditions, Stephanie managed the development and implementation of training for a mission-driven technology company that helps people access income supports and financial wellness services, as well as for a broad-based media company serving business and education professionals.
 She holds a BA in English Literature from the University of Pittsburgh and an MS in Organization Development & Leadership from Saint Joseph’s University.
 In her spare time, you can find Stephanie getting lost in a novel, cooking with love, on neighborhood walks with her pup, having impromptu dance parties with her kids, and visiting her family at overnight camp in the summer months.